 While our four choices are indeed the four cheapest Fitbits, that is not the only reason we’ve picked them.
 A combination of price, design and features means they are the best Fitbits for kids from the current range.
 See all Fitbits compared in our comprehensive expert roundup.

-Don't forget to look for the best Fitbit deals, which we keep our eyes open for at all times - especially now that the Christmas gift season is upon us.
+Don't forget to look for the best Fitbit deals, which we keep our eyes open for at all times.
 You'll also see the cheapest prices in the roundup below.

 1. Fitbit Ace 2